joustava/CarND-AdvancedLaneFinding-P2/WRITEUP.md

 |:-------------------------:|
 | ![Example of binary image](./assets/output_images/test5_undistorted_warped.jpg) |

 ### 2.4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+Polynomial fitting of lane lines

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

 ### 2.5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Radius of curvature of the lane and vehicle position with respect to center

 I did this in lines # through # in my code in `my_other_file.py`

 ### 2.6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+Lane area visualization

 I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
 Here is an example of my result on a test image: